Uruguay: The Silicon Valley of South America

 A small country, barely 3.5 million inhabitants, but with great talent in software development.

 Uruguay is the largest per capita software exporter in Latin America and software companies continue to grow every year and generate higher GDP in the country.
+That speaks of the quality of Uruguayan software.

 Year after year the technology industry grows even more in Uruguay.
 And the main client is the United States with more than 60% of the income.